 "Remarkable, Miss von Zimmer-Manteuffel!
 You've clearly bested all three of your older brothers in the family tradition."
-Professor Albert von Marienfeld's awed words of admiration mirrored his gleaming-onyx eyes as they examined the beautiful wings of Ariadne's flawless white pegasus.
+Professor Albert von Marienfeld's awed words mirrored his gleaming-onyx eyes as they examined the beautiful wings of Ariadne's flawless white pegasus.
 "Between such potential and your top-ranking grades, I'm sure the Knights Phantom eagerly await the day of your graduation!"

 "Thank you, Professor Sir," Ariadne returned a courteous reply as she stood up and brushed back her silken pink cascade.
 Pleased with her own summoning, she finally let go of the breath she'd been unconsciously holding.
 With a step forward in the magic circle inscribed using crushed sapphire dust -- her birthstone -- mixed with holy water and her own blood, she placed a delicate kiss on the forehead of her new pegasus familiar to seal the bond.

 "Very well done, everyone..."